ctm/moves-still-count/README.md

 ## Public Domain

-I have released moves-still-count into the public domain, per the [UNLICENSE](UNLICENSE).
+I have released retrieve-moves into the public domain, per the [UNLICENSE](UNLICENSE).